What is Proportional Representation?

 Advocates of proportional representation argue that elected assemblies should embody the full diversity of national preferences, and only then can parliamentary decisions, be considered democratically legitimate.

 As such, it is argued that proportional representation provides fairer treatment for minority parties, ones whose representation in the House of Commons is currently disproportionately scarce under the First Past the Post System.
 For example it is pointed out that in the 2015 General Election, UKIP polled 12.6% of the ballots cast but won just one of the six hundred and fifty seats.
 Similarly the Green Party polled 2.7% of the electorate in 2019, but won just won one seat.
-Conversely in Scotland, under the current arrangements, the Scottish National Party won just 45% of the total vote, yet 48 out of the 59 Scottish constituencies in the House of Commons emerged as SNP seats (81%).
+Conversely in Scotland, under the current arrangements, the Scottish National Party won just 45% of the total vote, yet secured 48 out of the 59 Scottish constituencies in the House of Commons (81%).

 In addition to being more representative, it is claimed that proportional representation would also eliminate a further potential flaw in the current system, namely whereby a party may receive the highest share of the popular vote, and yet lose the election.
 This was the case in 1951, when the Labour Party polled the greater number of votes in the country, yet won fewer seats than the Conservatives at Westminster.
 In February 1974 the opposite happened, the Conservative Party won the popular vote, but won less seats than the Labour Party.